 If you were injured by farm equipment, the first thing you should do is speak to an experienced Nebraska farm injury attorney.
-Bottlinger Law L.L.C. will meet with you to discuss your options.
-Give us a call at (402) 505-8234 to discuss your case in a free consultation.
+Our attorney at Bottlinger Law L.L.C. will meet with you to go over your options.
+Give us a call at (402) 505-8234 to discuss your case during your FREE consultation.

 There are many ways for farm laborers to get hurt, such as:

-- Tractor accidents (overturning, running over, backing up)
+- Tractor and vehicle accidents (collisions, rollovers, running over, backing up)

 - Falling objects